DevExpress-Examples/asp-net-core-dashboard-row-level-security/README.md

 ### Configure a Database

 1. This example uses an SQL file ([instnwnd.sql](https://github.com/microsoft/sql-server-samples/blob/master/samples/databases/northwind-pubs/instnwnd.sql)).
-Execute it to recreate a database on your side.
-Do not forget to update the connection string in the [appsettings.json](./WebDashboardInterceptors/appsettings.json) and [Program.cs](./WebDashboardInterceptors/Program.cs) files to make it valid in your environment.
+Execute it to recreate the database on your side.
+Do not forget to update [appsettings.json](./WebDashboardInterceptors/appsettings.json) and [Program.cs](./WebDashboardInterceptors/Program.cs): make the connection string valid in your environment.

-2. Execute the script below to configure the execution context to control access to rows in a database table.
-This script does the following:
+2. Execute the script below.
+The script extends the database as follows:

     - Creates a new schema and predicate function, which uses the user ID stored in SESSION_CONTEXT to filter rows.
     - Creates a security policy that adds this function as a filter predicate and a block predicate on _Orders_.

 ```sql
 CREATE SCHEMA Security;